 3. Increase in ROI

-Signing on new customers can be a costly undertaking: for most banks, the average customer may take years until they begin to see a profit.
+Signing on new customers can be a costly undertaking.
 Upselling and cross-selling to your customers allow you to see a profit quickly and receive a better return on your investment.
 You already did the hard work of marketing, finding and selling successfully to your customer; your business would be wise to get as much from the interaction as possible.

 You leave money on the table when you neglect upselling and cross-selling.
 Offer customers products that are relevant to what they are looking to get as much of a return as possible.